 - Mailing deadlines

-The Office of Registration Services will certify your eligibility to take the July 2020 bar exam once your degree is conferred on May 20, 2020 and will send the certified form, an official copy of your University transcript, and your Handwriting Specimen to the NYS BOLE before June 15, 2020, the deadline for school certifications.
+The Office of Registration Services will certify your eligibility to take the July bar exam once May degrees are conferred and before the June 15 deadline for school certifications.
+An official copy of your University transcript will also be sent on your behalf.

-You will receive email confirmation when this has taken place.
+You will receive an email confirmation when this has taken place.

 This evaluation will require you to provide current and historical education, employment, residential and financial information.
 It will also ask questions about criminal and school discipline, as well as disability.
 In addition, you will have to provide law-related employment affidavits and character references.
 Failure to be completely honest and display full candor is a grounds for not being admitted or being disbarred.